-Your journey to Everest Base Camp starts when you arrive to the bustling city of Kathmandu 1,400m/ 4,593 feet a day or two before you fly into Lukla Airstrip.
-You may choose to spend your time there relaxing, exploring the Kathmandu Valley, rafting, cycling or just walking around the busy district of Thamel.
-There are many routes to Mount Everest and these distances are based off our most popular itinerary to Mount Everest.
-If you are interested in trekking to Everest, why not check out our upcoming trips.
+Your journey to Everest Base Camp starts when you arrive to the bustling city of Kathmandu at 1,400m/ 4,593 feet.
+Most people will arrive a day or two before you fly into Lukla Airstrip.
+You may choose to spend your time there relaxing, exploring the Kathmandu Valley, rafting, sightseeing, or just walking around the busy district of Thamel.
+All of our trips include one night at the beginning of the trek and one night at the end of the trek in the Yatri Suites and Spa Hotel in Thamel.

 The Start of the Trek

 Once you leave Kathmandu, you fly into the Everest Region of Nepal.
 The start of the trek is in the town of Lukla at 2,850m/ 9,350 feet.
 On the trek, you will be walking for 13 to 15 days, depending on your chosen itinerary.
 All of our Itineraries have 3 nights in Namche Bazaar at the critical acclimatization point of the trek.
 This gives you the best chance at making it safely to Everest Base Camp.
 Remember you will be covering 8,200m/ 26,902 feet of ascent and decent.
 This is a physically demanding trek and it is in a low oxygen environment.
 COME PREPARED!!
 We have helped over 3,000 people reach Everest Base Camp.
 You can view all our upcoming trips.

 Check out our Everest Base Camp Trek page, and watch our Everest Base Camp videos.
 There, you can learn more about making this once in a lifetime adventure to the base of the world’s Highest Mountain.
 If you would like to read further information about trekking to Mount Everest, then you can read our Top 10 Tips for a successful trip to Everest Base Camp.
 We also have a page where we have added all the most important links that you should read before signing up to an Everest Base Camp Trek.